Emotional Intelligence Certification: Do Life Coaches Need It?

 Notice how this niche automatically disqualifies the majority of potential clients.
 However, his ideal client — high-performing men of color — will directly feel called to work with him.

 A coaching package describes everything a client gets when they buy from you.
-Instead of buying individual sessions, they pay for a “package” of sessions and other deliverables.
+Instead of buying individual sessions, they pay for a “package” of sessions and other valuable add-ons.

 Some examples of deliverables you can include in an emotional intelligence coaching package include:

-• A number of coaching sessions over a specific period of time (weeks or months)
+• A set number of coaching sessions delivered over a specific time period (weeks or months)

 • Workbooks with emotional intelligence exercises